Going downhill as you age isn’t such a bad thing. Folks over the hill

 Greg Sweetser, Executive Director of Ski Maine said, “We are at the end of the baby boom generation.
 The population is aging, but is far more active – refusing to get old.
 With medical advances like new knees and a healthier lifestyle, the ski industry is seeing more skiers continue later in life.”

 As the Sugarloaf brochure reads, “youth is like fire, it goes out if unattended.”
 Venerable Sugarloafer Paul Schipper was the inspiration for that passage.
 Schipper certainly skewed any data by skiing 150 days a season and over 3,000 consecutive das of skiing - every day the Loaf was open, Schipper was part of a generation of seniors skiing longer, legendary.
+Paul Schipper died at 85, in 2009, he skiing streak and legacy is tributed at Sugarloaf.

 While Ironman Schipper received a lifetime free pass to Sugarloaf, most seniors are looking for deals and discounts for their “fixed income” and liberated schedule.
 Senior ski clubs that connect downhillers to deals continue to increase memberships, despite obvious natural attrition.
 These clubs also provide social opportunities for like-minded senior schussers.